 One of the best days to visit the market is December 13th, the Day of Santa Llúcia, when the market dedicates all of its activities to Catalan Christmas traditions.
 During this day, you may find yourself chiming into Christmas carols, which fill the air throughout the fair, or maybe even partaking in a crib scene-making course.
 Be sure to make your way to the Carassa de Nadal parade, during which a wealth of sweets are thrown to the children as the Christmas figures pass by on lavish floats.

-What’s more, the giant Tió de Nadal will be displayed until December 22nd.
+What’s more, the giant Tió de Nadal will be displayed at the markets.
 The custom of the Tió de Nadal, aka the Caga Tió, is one of the more unusual traditions in Barcelona.
 In the run-up to Christmas, children have smaller versions of this smiley-faced wooden log in their houses and schools, which they ‘feed’ with turrón (nougat) until Christmas Eve, when they beat the log with sticks until they find gifts or candy hidden under its red blanket.